 We noticed that our pepper plants and squash were a bit yellow and that pushed us over the lazy edge into getting our soil tested by UW-Madison Extension.
 Our results: 7.8 pH, 169 ppm Phosphorus (P), 503 Potassium (K), and 15% (yes, that’s right) organic matter.
 We needed to supplement with extra Nitrogen, just the excuse needed to urinate in the great outdoors (well, actually in a bucket and then dilute with water), a practice that improved the situation considerably, indicating a free, fun, easy-to-use source of N that would otherwise go to waste.
 Secondary nutrients were: 3158 Ca (high), 786 Mg (high), 14 Mn (optimum), 13.8 Zn (optimum), 1.6 B (low), and 2.2 S (very low).
 Compare these numbers to our control plot in the front of the house that has not been amended: 7.7 pH, 101 P, 123 K, 4.6% organic matter.
 Secondary nutrients were: 1774 Ca (high), 359 Mg (optimum), 30 Mn (optimum), 8.9 Zn (optimum), .6 B (low), 1.9 S (very low).

-By August, 2016, we have some maturing raspberry plants, the cherry trees are looking bigger (but still not producing many sweet cherries), the hazelnut bushes and rhubarb plants are getting large.
-This year, we planted one grape vine per cherry tree trellis.
+By August, 2016, we have some maturing raspberry plants, the cherry trees are looking bigger (but still not producing many sweet cherries – same for 2017), the hazelnut bushes (2017 – still not producing) and rhubarb plants are getting large.
+This year, we planted one grape vine per cherry tree trellis (2017 – they are producing their first round of grapes).
 These pictures below label some of the plants.

-This year we harvested 60 heads of garlic which should last us until the next harvest (after taking out cloves needed for pesto and seed garlic).
-That’s about 10 lbs of organic garlic and would cost about $96 at our local coop.
+In 2016 we harvested 60 heads of garlic (we gave about 10 heads to a neighbor for seed).
+After taking out cloves needed for pesto and our own seed garlic, we had about 9 heads (47 useable cloves) left by the time the new garlic was ready in 2017 — enough to make another round of pesto to use it all up.
+In 2017 the harvest was 61 heads of garlic but the average size head was smaller, with smaller cloves.
+Anyway, the 2016 harvest was about 10 lbs of organic garlic and would cost about $96 at our local coop.
 The size of the cloves varies, mostly not due to the genetics of the plants anymore, but because of conditions.
 That’s because every year we select the garlic heads with the largest cloves as our seed garlic — that way, every year we get larger cloves.
 Most of our cloves are the larger size pictured next to the ruler and compared to an example of a runt from our garden that corresponds to a regular grocery store garlic clove size.
 The thing that I love about the larger cloves is less work pealing per unit garlic.